Shay Konstantini: Loan to Hapoel Nazareth Illit

 In January 2018, after making only one appearance for Bnei Yehuda, Konstantini was loaned to Hapoel Nazareth Illit until the end of the season.

 Beitar Jerusalem

 Following the departure of David Keltjens, Beitar Jerusalem signed Konstantini on a three-year deal, paying 400,000 shekel and transferring to Bnei Yehuda the rights for Avishay Cohen.

 Maccabi Netanya

 In May 2021, Beitar Jerusalem agreed to release Konstantini from the final year of his contract and he joined Maccabi Netanya, signing a three-year deal with an option for another season.

+Ironi Tiberias

+On 17 July 2023 signed for Liga Leumit club Ironi Tiberias.

 International career

 In January 2013, Konstantini was invited by coach Alon Hazan to train with the Israel national under-17 team.
 In 2016, Konstantini was part of the Israel national under-21 team which competed at the Valeriy Lobanovskyi Memorial Tournament, helping the team reach the final, where they beat Serbia 3–2 to win the tournament.